 8. RBI Taxable Bonds

 The government has replaced the erstwhile 8% Savings (Taxable) Bonds 2003 with the 7.75% Savings (Taxable) Bonds.
 These bonds come with a minimum tenure of seven years.
 The bonds can be issued in Demat form and credited to the Bond Ledger Account (BLA) of the investor and also a Certificate of Holding will be given to the investor as proof of investment.

 9. Real Estate

-The house that you bought for self living can not be considered as an investment.
-If you bought it with the no intention to live in, than it can be considered as investment.
+The house that you bought for a self living can not be considered as an investment.
+If you bought it with no intention to live in, then it can be considered as an investment.

 The location of the property is the single most important factor that will determine the value & return of your property and also the rental that it can earn.
 Investments in real estate can deliver returns in two ways – capital appreciation and rentals.
 However, unlike other investment asset classes, real estate is highly illiquid.
 The other huge risk is with getting the necessary regulatory approvals, which has largely been addressed after coming of the real estate regulator.